olivia-johnson/FootprintsofFluctuatingSelection/README.md

 conda activate sim_env
 ```

 A parameter file is used to pass values to simulations.
-The [example file](parameter_example.txt) can be used with the explanations in quotations removed.
-We recommend saving the parameter files to the parameter folder created in this repository.
+The [example file](parameters/parameter_example.txt) can be used with the explanations in quotations removed.
+We recommend saving the parameter files as the group number (unique identifier) to the [parameter folder](parameters).
+The code is structured to extract parameter values from the files in this folder.